bashar4980/React_hooks/README.md

   --- then initialize it
   --const [value , setVale] = useState("initialValue");

-i)Update State
+2)Update State
 -------------
--Updateing for State use  " SetValue " that update our State value ii) Form Handeling
+---Updateing for State use  " SetValue " that update our State value ii) Form Handeling
 --------------
 iii)Form Handeling in useState